 When I first decided to become a dietitian, one of the topics that interested me the most was vitamins and minerals.
 I loved learning the benefits that each vitamin and mineral provided as well as the foods that they were found in.
 That is how I decided that I wanted to study nutrition!
 Through my schooling, we delved deeper into this topic and I enjoyed learning all about it.
 Today, I am going to discuss vitamin E.

-Vitamin E has several benefits including heart health benefits.
-It is an antioxidant that helps to protect the body tissue from damaging substances known as free radicals.
-These free radicals can damage cells, organs and issue.
-They also play a role in aging.
+Vitamin E is an antioxidant that helps to protect the body tissue from damaging substances known as free radicals.* These free radicals can damage cells, organs and issue and cause oxidative stress in the body.
 Vitamin E helps to protect against this.
-It is also used to keep the immune system strong from bacteria and viruses.
-It forms red blood cells and helps the body to be able to use vitamin K and widen the blood vessels and keeps blood from clotting in them.

 This is how much vitamin E is recommended per day: